 - Once in voting procedure, no Representative shall interrupt the voting except on a Point of Order or Information concerning the actual conduct of the vote, - Following Closure of Debate, and prior to entering voting procedure, the President shall pause briefly to allow delegations the opportunity to make any relevant motions, - Relevant motions prior to a vote include: Suspension of the Meeting (7.1), Adjournment of the Meeting (7.2), Enter Consultative Session (7.7), Division of the Question (7.12) or Adoption by Consensus (5.3). - 5.6 Changes of Votes.
-At the end of roll-call, but before rights of explanation and the subsequent announcement of the vote, the Vice President will ask for changes of vote.
+At the end of roll-call, but before rights of explanation and the subsequent announcement of the vote, the Vice President will ask for any vote changes.
 Any delegation that desires to change its recorded vote may do so at that time. - 5.7 Rights of Explanation.
 Rights of explanation are permitted on all substantive votes after voting.
-Rights of explanation may be limited in time by the President. - 5.8 Voting on Amendments.
-A motion for Closure of Debate on an amendment is in order at any time the amendment is under consideration by the Council, - If the motion for closure passes, the amendment will be put to an immediate vote,
+Rights of explanation may be limited in time by the President. - 5.8 Consent of the Five Permanent Members.
+As established in the Charter of the United Nations, each of the five Permanent Members China, France, Russian Federation, the United Kingdom and the United States shall have the right to veto any substantive matter which comes to a vote before the Security Council, - A "no" vote by any Permanent Member, along with nine affirmative votes by other Council members, shall constitute a veto and cause the motion to fail.